 You may already be aware that your heating and cooling equipment needs seasonal HVAC (Heating, Ventilation, Air Conditioning) maintenance, but did you realize that you also require annual plumbing maintenance by an expert?
-Finch Air Conditioning & Heating offers the Plumbing PLUS™ Maintenance Agreement for La Porte homeowners to help them find issues before they become big problems.
+Finch Air Conditioning & Heating offers the Plumbing PLUS™ Maintenance Agreement for Kingwood homeowners to help them find issues before they become big problems.
 While you should always call for plumbing problems and schedule your plumbing maintenance annually, here are a few ways you can get your home in ideal plumbing shape for spring.

 Check your home’s faucets and toilets for any leaks.
 Make sure there isn’t any water dripping out of or around the connections when you turn off your faucets.
 If there is, installing new fixtures or repairing the leak could help better the faucet’s operation and may even reduce your water bill.